 - All vehicles must go with the flow of traffic and not disrupt traffic

-- People in passenger vehicles cannot open their car doors onto incoming traffic
+- People in passenger vehicles cannot open their car doors to incoming traffic

 - In CA, lane splitting is legal, so motorcycles can maneuver between vehicles